-Line the bottom a 15x10x1 baking or jelly roll pan with parchment paper rectangle cut 1/2 inch smaller than the pan (14×9).
+Line it with a waxed or parchment paper rectangle cut 1/2 inch smaller than the pan (14×9).

-In a mixer, beat the 4 eggs yolks until thick and yellow.
+In a mixer, beat eggs yolks, lemon juice, and vanilla until thick and yellow.

 Add the 1/4 cup sugar and beat on high until dissolved.

 Pour mixture into a clean bowl and set aside.

 Wash the mixing bowl and beaters.